Treatments such as surgery and radiotherapy can have physical effects on intimacy and sex.

 Hormone-based treatments for vaginal dryness

-Vaginal oestrogen may be more safely prescribed for women taking tamoxifen.
-This is because the tamoxifen is thought to counteract any oestrogen entering the bloodstream.
+When vaginal oestrogens are used, minimal amounts of oestrogen are thought to be absorbed into the body.
+Vaginal oestrogen may be more safely prescribed for women taking tamoxifen, because tamoxifen is thought to counteract any oestrogen entering the bloodstream.

 The effects of breast cancer and its treatments can affect how you experience orgasm.

 If you have menopausal symptoms due to treatment, you may feel less sensation during sexual arousal, which means it can take longer to orgasm or the intensity of your orgasm may be reduced.

 There’s some evidence that chemotherapy can cause problems with arousal and orgasm, particularly soon after treatment.